RaimundasRa/RaimundasRa/README.md

 <h3 align="center">Full stack web developer based in London, always looking for challenges and new experiences!</h3>
 <br>

-- 🔭 Currently working at **Infosys**
+- 💼 Currently working at **Infosys**

-- 🌱 During my spare time I like to build Rails projects + learn new languages/technologies
+- 👨‍💻 During my spare time I like to build Rails apps + learn new languages/technologies

-- 👨‍💻 At the moment I'm building **MyBlog** app
+- 🛠 At the moment I'm building **MyBlog** app

 - 📫 Reach out to me via **raimundas_radavicius@yahoo.com**